DeadRobotDev/ImageBankai/README.md

 ## Update image
 Once the plugin finds an image, it saves it in memory.
 Simply changing profile.png won’t update what you see.

-To reload the image, change any plugin setting, such as increasing and decreasing "Max Width" by 1.
+To reload the image, change any plugin setting, such as increasing and decreasing "Min Width" by 1.